wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.0.7 =
+Upgrade now for 2 important profiles with no Location Address bug fixes.

 = 1.0.6 =
 Recommended Upgrade.
 New improved Mobile and Tablet display and 1 IE7 and IE8 render bug fix.